 If she says yes, she stole money from a customer while cleaning their home, call the customer to ask if he wants to press charges.
 You can assist him since the crime happened to him.
 Of course, you must terminate her immediately.

-If the customer does not want to press charges but instead terminate the cleaning services altogether, consult an attorney.
+If the customer does not want to press charges but instead terminate the cleaning services altogether, consult an attorney if you have a written contract.

 Theft is theft, no matter how small.
 And, theft is a crime and should never be handled lightly!
 It can be $250.00 in a drawer or pocket change in a couch cushion.
 Doesn’t matter.